-The GICHD manages and updates the IMAS website on behalf of UNMAS.
-IMAS, NMAS and other associated notes and documents are available on the IMAS website.
-There, you can also register for IMAS news and updates (email alerts).
+The GICHD manages and updates the IMAS on behalf of UNMAS.
+Up-to-date IMAS, NMAS and other associated notes and documents are published on the IMAS website.